 Q: How can I prepare to shop ahead?

-A: Most retail stores have a website.
+A: Most dispensaries have a website.
 There, you can find out location, hours, and you can preview products.
+Plenty of dispensaries in Massachusetts also offer online preordering.

 Q: What are these terms?
 I don’t know what to choose!